ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

         function rpd_get_a(data, status, a_ne, a_row, a_col, a_val)

-Recover the Jacobian term :math:`A` in the constraints.
+Recover the Jacobian term $A$ in the constraints.

 .. rubric:: Parameters: